-The Reference 620 is Gamry's first product where calibration comprehensively minimizes gain and offset errors on all the circuits in the instrument.
+The Reference 600+ is Gamry's first product where calibration comprehensively minimizes gain and offset errors on all the circuits in the instrument.
 This is done in a Factory Calibration.
-The Factory Calibration typically achieves better than 0.01% gain accuracy and offset errors less than 0.01% (of full scale).

-In addition, Factory Calibration for the Reference 620 already includes AC calibration to remove errors in the signal chain filters and gains.
+In addition, Factory Calibration for the Reference 600+ already includes AC calibration to remove errors in the signal chain filters and gains.
 This eliminates problems from earlier Gamry systems, where AC Calibration used a cable that did not have adequate bandwidth for high frequency measurements.